Ready or Not (video game): Console censorship

 On June 27, 2025, after the announcement of Ready or Not for consoles, VOID Interactive announced visual changes to the game, toning down dismemberment and nudity due to stricter rules for publishing games on consoles, though the Windows version was also affected.
 The changes were negatively received by the players, who called the actions censorship, though some noted that the removed content could still be modded in.
 The backlash resulted in the Steam version of the game getting review bombed.
 VOID later provided comparison images, clarifying that they "only made changes where absolutely required" and that "the game’s tone, atmosphere, and graphical impact remain intact"; the statement did not appease the fans.
 Despite the community backlash, Ready or Not quickly became the most pre-ordered game on the PlayStation Store.
 The visual changes were introduced for Windows in a patch released on July 15.
 In less than an hour after release, a mod called "Uncensored or Not" that reverts the changes was published on Nexus Mods and amassed almost 7,000 downloads in the first 24 hours.

 Downloadable content

 Home Invasion

 Home Invasion released on July 23, 2024.
 The release also upgraded Ready Or Not to Unreal Engine 5.

 The DLC missions are available to play once all of the base game missions are completed.
-Three missions are included, which takes place after Los Sueños has experienced a Category 5 hurricane.
+Three missions are included, which take place after Los Sueños has experienced a Category 5 hurricane.
 Three new weapons and multiple customization items are also included.

 The DLC missions are as follows: